caprice-j/ggconf/cran-comments.md

 * ubuntu 12.04 (on travis-ci), R 3.3.1

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs.

-This is my first submission.
+There is one NOTE saying this is my first submission.